Home

 connection.
 As soon as you get the connection working, remember

-to re-enable WEP, for security purposes.
+to re-enable WPA or WEP, for security purposes.
 On

 the PC, this can be set from Control panel | Network connection